 The Automation Panel can also be used to read and execute script files.
 Each line in the script file is a command that is sent to a app.
-Script files may be entered on the Cytoscape command line using the "-S" flag to Cytoscape, through the Tools \rightarrow Run Script File... menu item, or through Tools \rightarrow Execute Command File menu item.
+Script files may be entered on the Cytoscape command line using the "-S" flag to Cytoscape, through the Tools $\rightarrow$ Run Script File... menu item, or through Tools $\rightarrow$ Execute Command File menu item.

-Cytoscape commands consist of three parts: a command class, or namespace; a command within that namespace; and a series of arguments or options provided as a series of name=value pairs.
+Run Script File Script File Name: Please select a script file Please select a script file Select Script Type: ECMAScript (Oracle Nashorn, Version ECMA - 262 Edition 5.1) + Cancel a series of arguments or options provided as a series of name=value pairs.
 For example, to import an XGMML format file from the Command Line Dialog or a command script, you would use: